 Hondutel, the government-owned incumbent telecommunications operator, officially lost its monopoly on fixed-line telephony services on December 25, 2005.
-The government of Honduras is currently engaged in a tender offering to private investors of 49 percent of Empresa Hondureña de Telefonia Movil (Ehmovitel), a new mobile services subsidiary of Hondutel.
+The announced sale of 49 percent of Empresa Hondureña de Telefonia Movil (Ehmovitel), a new mobile services subsidiary of Hondutel, did not occur in 2013.
 Although there are regulations in place that allow the government to grant licenses, permits, and concessions for different telecommunications services in Honduras, competitive services continue to be provided through sub-operator agreements signed between Hondutel and private companies.